JohnaDev/portfolio/README.md

 **Overview:**
 **F45 Training** is a global fitness brand offering functional training programs.
-This Android TV application acts as a **virtual workout coach**, displaying exercise sessions and real-time performance metrics inside F45 studios.
+This Android TV application acts as a **virtual workout coach**, displaying exercise sessions and real time performance metrics inside F45 studios.
-> 🛈 **Note:** This is an **enterprise-only application** developed for F45 studios and internal use — it is **not available on the Google Play Store**.
+> 🛈 **Note:** This is an **enterprise only application** developed for F45 studios and internal use — it is **not available on the Google Play Store**.

 **Key Contributions:**
-- Built **Android TV apps** that display real-time workout sessions on large studio screens.
+- Built **Android TV apps** that display real time workout sessions on large studio screens.
 - Integrated **Bluetooth heart rate monitors** for live tracking and performance visualization.
-- Implemented **real-time workout synchronization** and interactive session displays.
+- Implemented **real time workout synchronization** and interactive session displays.
-- Optimized playback and rendering for **high-resolution video** and continuous operation.
+- Optimized playback and rendering for **high resolution video** and continuous operation.
-- Ensured reliable multi-screen synchronization across studio environments.
+- Ensured reliable multi screen synchronization across studio environments.

 ---